karimagnusson/kuzminki-play/README.md

 ```

 #### Master / slave
 Master / slave configuration provides one api where all SELECT queries will go to the slave and all others to the master.
+If a dispatcher is defined it should be under kuzminki-split.
 ```sbt
 play.modules.enabled += "kuzminki.pekko.play.module.KuzminkiSplitProvider"